 Features for Datastream include:

 - Serverless: You can configure a stream and the data starts moving.
 There are no installation, resource allocation, or maintenance overheads.
-As data volumes grow and shrink, Datastream's autoscaling capabilities allocate resources to keep data moving in real time, automatically.
+As data volumes grow and shrink, Datastream's autoscaling capabilities allocate resources to keep data moving in near real-time, automatically.

 - Unified Avro-based type schema: Datastream enables simple, source-independent processing by converting all source-specific data types into a unified Datastream type schema, based on Avro types.

-- Stream historical and CDC data: Datastream streams both historical and CDC source data in real time, simultaneously.
+- Stream historical and CDC data: Datastream streams both historical and CDC source data in near real-time, simultaneously.

-- Cloud Storage destination: CDC data is written to self-describing Avro or JSON files in Cloud Storage continually.
-This information is easily consumable for additional processing, either directly in place or by loading downstream to another destination such as BigQuery.
+Cloud Storage destination: CDC data is written to self-describing Avro or JSON files in Cloud Storage continually.
+This information is easily consumable for additional processing, either directly in place or by loading downstream to another destination such as Spanner.

 There are three main scenarios for using Datastream:

-- Data integration: Data streams from databases and Software-as-a-Service (SaaS) cloud services can feed a near-real-time data integration pipeline by loading data into BigQuery via Dataflow or Cloud Data Fusion.
+- Data integration: Data streams from databases and Software-as-a-Service (SaaS) cloud services can feed a near real-time data integration pipeline by loading data into BigQuery using Dataflow or Cloud Data Fusion.

 - Streaming analytics: Changes in databases are ingested into streaming pipelines such as with Dataflow for fraud detection, security event processing, and anomaly detection.

-- Near-real-time availability of data changes: Availability of data changes in near-real-time powers artificial intelligence and machine learning applications to prevent churn or increase engagement via marketing efforts or by feeding back into production systems.
+- Near real-time availability of data changes: Availability of data changes in near real-time powers artificial intelligence and machine learning applications to prevent churn or increase engagement using marketing efforts or by feeding back into production systems.

 Datastream enables customers stream ongoing changes from multiple data sources directly into Google Cloud.